splynx/docs/files/en/networking/authentication_users/dsl_telkom_openserve/dsl_telkom_openserve.md

 2. Then add all proxies as Routers to Splynx software, please specify NAS type = DSL_Telkom (configured in previous step).
 Also define the Radius secret that is used for proxy server and Radius server communication.

-3. Next step is to add to `/var/www/splynx/config/radius.php` following lines :
+3. Next step is to edit Radius extended settings under *Config / Networking / Radius extended*:

 ![(picture)](pic1.png)